Building A Safer Button Battery

 A new coating could ward off such damage by stopping batteries from releasing current when they aren’t in devices.
 To make the coating, Robert S. Langer of Massachusetts Institute of Technology, Jeffrey M. Karp of Harvard Medical School, and coworkers used an off-the-shelf material called a quantum tunneling composite (QTC), which consists of conductive metal microparticles suspended in an insulating silicone matrix (Proc.
 Natl.
 Acad.
 Sci.
 USA 2014, DOI: 10.1073/pnas.1418423111).

-Current flows through the QTC only when enough pressure from the battery compartment is applied to push the microparticles close enough for charge to jump between them.
-The pressure needed can be changed by adjusting the stiffness of the matrix.
+Current flows through the QTC only when sufficient pressure from the battery compartment is applied to push the microparticles close enough for charge to jump between them.

-The researchers attached a QTC disc to the anode of 11.6-mm, 1.5-V button batteries.
+The team attached a QTC-coated disc to the anode of 11.6-mm, 1.5-V button batteries.
 They covered the rest of the anode and the gasket between the anode and cathode with a layer of waterproof polymer.
-The resulting QTC-coated batteries can power a laser pointer as effectively as conventional batteries.
+The resulting coated batteries can power a laser pointer as effectively as conventional batteries.

 In animal studies, the QTC-coated battery caused no tissue damage.

 Litovitz commends the researchers but has reservations.
 “They are correct that the best solution to this problem is a safer battery,” she says.
-But she points to several obstacles to implementing the technology, including the type of battery the MIT team used.
+But she points to several obstacles to implementing the technology, including the type of battery the MIT researchers used.
 “While we can hope that the data gathered from a 1.5-V cell will extrapolate to a 3-V cell, that remains to be demonstrated,” she says.
-She also points out that adding a millimeter to these thin batteries might require redesigning products, which could hinder adoption.
 In addition, success depends on there being a significant difference between the pressure required to hold a battery in place and the pressure experienced in the esophagus.
 With the larger coin batteries, the pressure difference may not be as great as the researchers have estimated for the smaller batteries, she says.

 Nevertheless, Langer and Karp are optimistic.
-Because the batteries aren’t medical devices, they think that clinical trials will not be necessary.
 They are looking for partners to produce QTC-coated batteries.
-They may need to change the coating composition or thickness to make it compatible with manufacturing practices, Karp says.
 “We don’t think cost will be an issue.
-We think it will add maybe pennies, definitely not dollars, to the system,” he adds.
+We think it will add maybe pennies, definitely not dollars, to the system,” Karp says.

 Join the conversation